Synthetics Test Settings

 At the top of the page, you’ll see four tabs just below the title:

-• All Tests: This tab (default) lists all of the test types for which you can create for your organization (see Synthetics Test Types).
+• All Tests: This tab (default) lists all of the test types that you can create for your organization (see Synthetics Test Types).

 • Routing: This tab lists all test types available in the BGP category (see Routing Tests).